Olgagr/markdown_test/markdown_test_file.md

 Use the `printf()` function.

 # Testing update sync with GitLab.
 An accordion component is a user interface element in extensive use on the UVM website.
 It can organize and manage a lot of content in a small amount of screen real estate and make it more consumable by displaying it as a  list of collapsible sections.

+## Testing update sync with GitLab.
+An accordion component is a user interface element in extensive use on the UVM website.
+It can organize and manage a lot of content in a small amount of screen real estate and make it more consumable by displaying it as a  list of collapsible sections.

+### Testing update sync with GitLab.
+An accordion component is a user interface element in extensive use on the UVM website.
+It can organize and manage a lot of content in a small amount of screen real estate and make it more consumable by displaying it as a  list of collapsible sections.

+#### Testing update sync with GitLab.
+An accordion component is a user interface element in extensive use on the UVM website.
+It can organize and manage a lot of content in a small amount of screen real estate and make it more consumable by displaying it as a  list of collapsible sections.

+##### Testing update sync with GitLab.
+An accordion component is a user interface element in extensive use on the UVM website.
+It can organize and manage a lot of content in a small amount of screen real estate and make it more consumable by displaying it as a  list of collapsible sections.

+###### Testing update sync with GitLab.
+An accordion component is a user interface element in extensive use on the UVM website.
+It can organize and manage a lot of content in a small amount of screen real estate and make it more consumable by displaying it as a  list of collapsible sections.